 Starting around 20 years ago, some otherwise intelligent people began asking whether we might live in a simulation created by computers.
-In other words, completely fake reality conjured by devious entities.
+In other words, a fake reality conjured by devious entities.
 You’d not even know you were unreal.
 The idea was triggered by advancements in video games, CGI, and specifically “The Matrix,” which accelerated paranoia among conspiracy theorists, followed by people who ought to know better.
 The latter use disclaimers to appear sane, but some take it seriously.

 At first, second and third glance, the whole thing reeks of blind faith in technology and chronic detachment from nature.
 Yes, there are visually impressive video games and 3D immersive experiences, but that’s all they’ll ever be in the world outside of Silicon Valley or Hollywood.
 The simulation hypothesis is the latest stretch of thinking that places people and machines above the very laws of nature.
 It’s the embodiment of a God complex.
 Anthropocentric arrogance is prevailing over everything, including “green” ideology.